JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 Persistent memory

 Agents remember across runs — facts, preferences, and context persist.
-It survives a crash too, so a resumed agent still knows what it learned.
+Memory survives a restart too, so a resumed agent still knows what it learned.

 SO IT'S TRUSTWORTHY